-- An opportunity to express their needs and identify effective strategies for support - Differentiated/remodelling of materials across all curriculum areas by subject teachers - A bespoke independent advice and guidance programme from our Careers coordinator - meetings with students to plan appropriate pathways, guidance with GCSE options and support to raise aspirations at all transition points - Support with sourcing a suitable work experience placement in Year 11 - Wake up your brain' study support from 8.00 am in the library - Lunchtime learning a range of supported study environments - After school activities and study support until 4.30 - Individual support in English and Maths by a team of subject specialists - Termly review of provision by the Head of Inclusion / SENCo - Subscription to the Accelerated Reader Programme with associated support. - Use of Read Write Gold programme - Access to an iPad if deemed helpful. - Access to a mentor - Access to coloured over lays - Examination Access is appropriate and in conjunction with a students usual way of working.
+- An opportunity to express their needs and identify effective strategies for support - Differentiated/remodelling of materials across all curriculum areas by subject teachers - A bespoke independent advice and guidance programme from our Careers coordinator - meetings with students to plan appropriate pathways, guidance with GCSE options and support to raise aspirations at all transition points - Support with sourcing a suitable work experience placement in Year 11 - Wake up your brain' study support from 8.00 am in the library - Lunchtime learning a range of supported study environments - After school activities and study support until 4.30 - Individual support in English and Maths by a team of subject specialists - Access to an iPad if deemed helpful. - Access to a mentor - Access to coloured overlays - Examination Access is appropriate and in conjunction with a students usual way of working. - Reader Pen.